gitname/laravel-homestead-tutorial/README.md

     init.bat
     ```

-    * That instructs Windows to execute the instructions in that Batch script, one of which is to create a Homestead configuration file (i.e. `Homestead.yaml`) in the current folder
+    * That instructs Windows to execute the instructions in that shell/Batch script, one of which is to create a Homestead configuration file (i.e. `Homestead.yaml`) in the current folder

-5. Generate an SSH key pair
+5. **Generate an SSH key pair**

     * Launch `puttygen.exe` and generate an SSH key pair (e.g. *2048-bit RSA*)
     * Save the OpenSSH-formatted private key (via *Conversions > Export OpenSSH key*) onto your computer
     * Save the OpenSSH-formatted `authorized_keys` string (via copy/pasting it into a text file) onto your computer

-6. Create an app development folder
+6. **Create an app development folder**

     * If using bash, run: